Unit of study_

 At the completion of this unit, you should be able to:

 • LO1.
-Critically analyse how environmental issues are regulated through MBIs and identify the ethical implications and significance of these instruments in environmental law.
+Critically analyse how environmental issues are regulated through MBIs, identifying their assumptions and limitations.

-• LO3.
+• LO2.
 Describe to an advanced level the regulatory characteristics of environmental markets and the underpinning considerations for their design ensuring effectiveness and compliance.

 • LO4.
-Examine and differentiate the roles and responsibilities of various stakeholders in the governance and operation of MBIs.
+Examine and differentiate the roles of governments, communities, Indigenous peoples and private actors in shaping and contesting market mechanisms.

 • LO5.
 Communicate and defend personal perspectives on environmental markets, MBIs, and environmental regulation by employing sound and logically structured legal argument and be prepared to share these with diverse audiences